shoui520/shoui520.github.io/docs/guide.md

 **Finding the balance between listening and reading**

 Balance is important.
 It may be obvious just to split your time up in half, and if you are able to do that, then that is great.
 However, not  everyone has the time, and when it comes to reading, depending on your current level, it may be considerably difficult to read for extended hours.
-For example people that have gotten further in the Tango Anki deck may be able to read longer than those who are a little behind.
+For example people that have gotten further in the Kaishi 1.5k Anki deck may be able to read longer than those who are a little behind.

 So what is the perfect balance?
 I cannot answer that, that is up to you to experiment and decide.
 It all depends on your schedule and current level.
-You don’t need to do reading from day 1, give it a few weeks until you can read basic words from the [Tango N5](https://learnjapanese.moe/resources/#vocabulary) Anki deck.
+You don’t need to do reading from day 1, give it a few weeks until you can read basic words from the [Kaishi 1.5k](https://github.com/donkuri/Kaishi/) Anki deck.

 ## Summary

 1. Learn the [kana](#kana) and start learning from your chosen grammar guide.
 2. Download and setup Anki.
-Import the Tango N5 deck by clicking on it.
+Import the Kaishi 1.5k deck by clicking on it.
 3. Click the cog icon next to the deck > Options.
 The default limit of new cards per day is set at 20.
 Try to stick with this number for a few days and see how it goes for you, if you feel like it is too much, then you can lower the limit to 15 or even 10.
 Check in the “Reviews” tab, set the Maximum reviews/day to 9999.
 Don’t be startled by this number.
 It will likely not go over 150 with okay retention rate.
 If you fail to keep up with the reviews you are getting, lower your new cards/day instead of lowering the maximum reviews.
 This is because not doing your due reviews interferes with Anki’s spaced repetition system.
 Anki requires consistency in the long term for it to be effective, try creating a schedule for it.
 Personally I do my Anki when I wake up in the morning.
 4. Do Anki daily, while also doing your chosen grammar guide **and** immersing daily.
-5. Repeat until you have finished Tango N5, now you should do Tango N4.
+5. Repeat until you have finished Kaishi 1.5k.
 You should feel more comfortable with reading now, I suggest you start reading easy manga or watch anime with Japanese subtitles.
-6. After you've finished Tango N4, set up your mining deck, watch whatever you like, read whatever you like and **HAVE FUN!!**
+6. After you've finished Kaishi 1.5k, set up your mining deck, watch whatever you like, read whatever you like and **HAVE FUN!!**

 ### Final Notes
 That’s it.
 You can get fluent in Japanese just like that.
 But don’t forget that the most important part is immersion, Anki and grammar only assist your immersion.